-The Crop interface, with the Crop Preset pop-up open
+The Crop interface, with the Crop Overlay pop-up menu open.

 Adjust the corner handles of the crop overlay to get the area you wish.
 (The area outside the crop box appears darkened for guidance.)
 You can resize and move the image inside the crop box.
 When you are satisfied with your settings, press the Apply button in the Options bar or press Enter.